fateh-ark/Jarkom-Modul-1-I01-2022/README.md

 > Mention the web server used on "monta.if.its.ac.id"!

-With the help of wireshark filter _tcp contains_, we can see which server are using the tcp protocol to request a GET method to retreive and request data from a specified resource in a server.
-From our experiment we can see that the web server used by monta.if.its.ac.id was `103.94.189.5` shown by the picture below <br>
+With the help of wireshark filter _tcp.host_, we can see which server are using the tcp protocol to request a GET method to retreive and request data from a specified resource in a server.
+From our experiment we can see that the web server used by monta.if.its.ac.id was `nginx/1.10.3` shown by the picture below <br>
 MASUKIN GAMBAR

 ### Question 2